jbcoe/value_types/DRAFT.md

 ```

 21. _Effects_: `allocator` is direct-non-list-initialized with `alloc`.
 If
     `other` is valueless, `*this` is valueless.
-Otherwise, if `alloc == other.alloc`
+Otherwise, if `alloc ==
-    either constructs an object of type `polymorphic` that owns the owned value
+    other.alloc` either constructs an object of type `polymorphic` that owns the
-    of other, making `other` is valueless; or, owns an object of the same type
+    owned value of other, making `other` valueless; or, owns an object of the
-    constructed from the owned value of `other` using the specified allocator,
+    same type constructed from the owned value of `other` using the specified
-    considering that owned value as an rvalue.
-Otherwise constructs an object of
+    allocator, considering that owned value as an rvalue.
+Otherwise if `alloc !=
-    type `polymorphic` using the specified allocator, considering that owned
+    other.alloc`, constructs an object of type `polymorphic` using the specified
-    value as an rvalue.
+    allocator, considering that owned value as an rvalue.

+  _[Drafting note: The above is intended to permit a small-buffer-optimization
+  and handle the case where allocators compare equal but we do not want to swap
+  pointers.]_

 22. _[Note: The use of this function may require that `T` be a complete type
     dependent on behavour of the allocator. — end note]_